On the gravitational diagram technique in the discrete setup: Reduction of the functional integral to a form ready for building perturbation series

 \subsection{Parametrization of the metric up to bilinear terms}

 Now we write out parametrization of the metric $g_{\lambda \mu}$ in terms of $\tg_{\lambda \mu}$ up to bilinear terms.

-The bilinear in metric relative corrections to the measure lead to cubic corrections to the parametrization of $g_{\lambda \mu}$ in terms of $\tg_{\lambda \mu}$, which, in turn, result in 4-graviton vertices.
-In the diagrams for such values as Newton's potential, the 4-graviton vertices appear beginning from the two-loop diagrams.
+Metric-bilinear relative corrections to the measure lead to cubic corrections to the parametrization of $g_{\lambda \mu}$ in terms of $\tg_{\lambda \mu}$, which in turn leads to 4-graviton vertices.
+In diagrams for quantities such as Newton's potential, 4-graviton vertices appear starting with two-loop diagrams.

 In contrast, bilinear corrections to the parametrization of the metric lead to 3-graviton vertices that appear in the diagrams for the Newtonian potential already at the level of one loop.
-Besides that, the set of such corrections is combinatorially considerably simpler: these corrections do not arise from the corrections to the measure, but appear only in the dependence of $\rt$, $\{ \rmm_\alpha \}$ on $\trt$, $\{ \trmm_\alpha \}$ (\ref{t,m=f(tilde(t,m))},\ref{Dx/x0}).
+Moreover, the set of such corrections is combinatorially much simpler: these corrections do not arise from corrections to the measure, but appear only in the dependence of $\rt$, $\{ \rmm_\alpha \}$ on $\trt$, $\{ \trmm_\alpha \}$ (\ref{t,m=f(tilde(t,m))},\ref{Dx/x0}).